Email Connected Service

 Step 4

-Click '+ New client secret' from Certificates & Secrets page.
+Click '+ New client secret' from the Certificates & Secrets page.

 Azure_4.jpg